-It was at least 20 years old, one of the first bears tagged, close to the end of its life in the wild and it probably knew it, yet was hanging on.
-It had become crafty with age and experience, and knew enough to avoid others of its kind as well as humans.
+It was at least twenty-years old, one of the first bears tagged, close to the end of its life in the wild and it probably knew it, yet was hanging on.
+It had become crafty with age and experience and knew enough to avoid others of its kind as well as humans.

-The last time Houdini had wandered off, they’d recovered him from twenty miles outside of the park, after he’d killed a pet sheep in plain view of the family that had raised it, and he had eaten much of it.
+The last time ‘Houdini’ had wandered off, they’d recovered him from twenty miles outside of the park after he’d killed a pet sheep in plain view of the family that had raised it, and he'd eaten much of it.

 The family, and their nearly hysterical children, traumatized for the rest of their lives, had been devastated to watch him do that.
 The father, in desperation, had tried to drive him from the body, hammering on a bucket, but had seen the bear stand its ground and drive him off, while striking out at the dog dancing around, barking.